 The panel’s suggested timeline was developed before COVID 19 and was not intended as a deadline.
 The panel recognized the complexity of the issue, the need for engagement, and that the economic impacts of its recommendations need to be analyzed.

-Over the past six months, vital work has been done on old growth during a global pandemic.
+Over the past year, vital work has been done on old growth during a global pandemic.
 We’ve started high priority work in keeping with the report’s recommendations.
 But it will take engagement with the full involvement of Indigenous leaders, organizations, industry, and environmental groups to find consensus on the future of old growth forests in B.C.

 What have you committed to protecting in Fairy Creek?